-I know there’s a lot of distrust built up against custom home builders, but it’s unlikely that someone with no building experience will be able to build a house smoothly without expensive mistakes.
+I know there's a lot of distrust built up against custom home builders (much of it warranted), but it's unlikely that someone with no building experience will be able to build a house smoothly without expensive mistakes.
 In one stroke of a pen, you can make an $8,000 mistake like approving the wrong cabinet material.

-They do this because then the cost of the mistakes are on you.
-You’re responsible for material overages, increase in material and labor prices, and whatever other expensive mistakes crop up during your home build.
-You also pay the builder’s fee on top of that, and the fee actually goes up when there are more expensive mistakes in the home build.
+The downside is that the cost of mistakes, omissions, and lack of planning are on you.
+You're responsible for material overages, increase in material and labor prices, and whatever other expensive mistakes crop up during your home build.
+You also pay the builder's fee on top of that, and the fee actually goes up when there are more expensive mistakes in the home build.

 Doesn't that tempt the fixed-price builder to cut corners if there's a problem?
 Possibly, and that becomes easy to do if you don't have an extremely detailed list of specifications he agreed to follow.
 Your home should be defined down to the last doorknob, so you know whether your home is built as promised.

-The fixed-price builder has control processes in place, developed over the course of many years of building homes, which is why he has the confidence to give you a fixed price.
+The good fixed-price builder has control processes in place, developed over the course of many years of building homes, which is why he has the confidence to give you a fixed price.
 He knows what he can do and what he can't do.
 The bad one is winging it anyway, with no idea how much he'll make until it's done.
 His original price was a guess, so he doesn't have anything to compare the final number to.

-He can build your home for less money, even with his profit, than you could yourself, because of the systems and techniques he’s refined over the years.
+The good fixed-price builder can build your home for less money, even with his profit, than you could yourself, because of the systems and techniques he's refined over the years.
 And the close relationships he has with suppliers and contractors can also help you keep costs down.
 The bad one can't, but you don't want him anyway.

 Now you know how much a builder makes.
 The good ones earn it, and unlike your savings account, you will actually make a return on that investment.